ArduPilot/ardupilot_wiki/dev/source/docs/ros-distance-sensors.rst

         orientation: PITCH_270  <== only that orientation are supported by Copter 3.4+

 Now, publish a sensor_msgs/Range message on /mavros/distance_sensor/rangefinder_sub.
-Using a GCS, you can see data in rangefinder mesurements.
+Using a GCS, you can see data in rangefinder measurements.

 Proximity
 =========